Estate Taxes Generally

 At both the federal and state level, there is an unlimited marital deduction to surviving spouses inheriting from the decedent spouse.
 Thus, any assets passing to the surviving spouse will pass estate tax free.

-A. Federal Estate Taxes
+1. Federal Estate Taxes

 For married couples, the surviving spouse can make a “portability” election, under which, if an election is made, the surviving spouse’s exemption amount is increased by the deceased spouse’s unused exemption amount.
-This will effectively allow married couples to currently pass $27,220,000 on to their heirs free from federal estate taxes with absolutely no planning at all.
+This will effectively allow married couples to currently pass $30.0 million on to their heirs free from federal estate taxes with absolutely no planning at all.

-B. State of Washington Estate Taxes
+2. State of Washington Estate Taxes